 Some users who have needed to fix the audio have given up and rolled back to Windows 10.
 However, others have been able to solve no sound errors after upgrading to Windows 11.

-You can also try fixing that issue with the resolutions below before contemplating going back to the previous OS.
+You can also try fixing that issue with the resolutions below before contemplating returning to the previous OS.
 Even more, don’t hesitate to understand the causes leading to this error.

-A PC’s sound can stop working in Windows 11 for the same reasons it doesn’t work in Windows 10.
+A PC’s sound can stop working in Windows 11 because it doesn’t work in Windows 10.
 These are some of the potential causes to take into consideration:

 - Incompatible, outdated, or corrupted sound device driver: Your sound output device’s driver might be incompatible with Windows 11